 The shackle is the key part of a lock and usually the first point of attack.
-Thieves will try and break the shackle using bolt cutters or a saw, thus you want it to be as heavy duty as possible.
+Thieves will try and break the shackle using bolt cutters or a saw, thus you want it to be as heavy-duty as possible.
 High-quality locks will also come with a locking mechanism, which secures the shackle in two places with the body once the padlock is locked.
-The lock’s shackle will fall into three categories – close, open and semi enclosed.
+The lock’s shackle will fall into three categories – close, open and semi-enclosed.
 A close shackle has less shackle exposed, ensuring there’s less of a chance to be tampered with, and will provide the highest level of security.

 5. Multiple Key Options

 By choosing a padlock that offers the largest amount of key variations, it’s less likely for the key to be copied and used without permission.
 Restricted key systems can be put into place too for an extra layer of security.
-This will prevent any keys to the lock being copied, and is especially great if you do happen to lose or misplace the key yourself.
+This will prevent any keys to the lock from being copied and is especially great if you do happen to lose or misplace the key yourself.